 - Techniques for effectively working with families.

-In 1996, the Brain Injury Association of America established ACBIS as a standing committee of the association to address these training needs.
-ACBIS operates under its own by-laws as approved by the Board of Directors of the Brain Injury Association of America.
-ACBIS Board of Governor Members are experienced professionals in the field of brain injury rehabilitation who volunteer their time and expertise to developing a certification program that meets the needs of the brain injury community.
+In 1996, the Brain Injury Association of America established ACBIS to address these training needs.
+ACBIS Board of Governor Members are experienced professionals in the field of brain injury rehabilitation who volunteer their time and expertise to developing a training and certification program that meets the needs of the brain injury community.